The ideal student part-time jobs give you plenty of time to balance university and social life.

 Part of your degree might require you to learn how to code.
 Or maybe you enjoy designing websites in your free time.
 In any case, you could monetise your skills by offering them up on a freelance basis.

-There are many businesses, influencers and services out there that are looking to build their audience — and that starts with establishing their brand.
+There are many businesses, influencers, and services out there that are looking to build their audience — and that starts with establishing their brand.
 One of the key ways to do this is by setting up a website.

-It might be worthwhile to start off offering your services at a lower cost while you establish yourself, but once you’ve built an adequate portfolio, you can look at raising your prices.
+In this, they might be looking for less expensive web designers to start off with.
+That’s where you come in.
+It might be worthwhile to offer your services at a lower cost while you establish yourself, but once you’ve built an adequate portfolio, you can consider raising your prices.

 Negotiating is essential for this.
 Again, Fiverr and Upwork are great places to look for freelance work.